adhocteam/ca-alert/README.md

 #### a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted

-LEANNA
+Leanna Miller SHarkey
+Role in company
+Role in project
+Shtraight up
+Leanna will be fired

 #### b.
 Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions

-1. Product Owner: Leanna Miller
+1. Product Owner/Manager: Leanna Miller
-2. Technical Architect: Aubrey Holland
+2. Technical Architect/Backend Developer: Aubrey Holland
 3. User Researcher/Usability Tester: Laura Ellena
 4. Visual Designer: Danny Chapman
-5. Front End Web Developer: Paul Smith
+5. Frontend Web Developer/Backend Web Developer: Paul Smith
-6. Backend Web Developer: Aubrey Holland
+6. Frontend Web Developer: Graham Smith
 7. Delivery Manager: Wryen Meek

+List by category not by human

 #### c.
 Understood what people needed, by including people in the prototype development and design process